 Personally, I’ve had great experiences with iMacs in terms of longevity.
 I owned an iMac from 2008 that lasted well into 2020, which is an impressive lifespan of 12 years.
 I only replaced it because I wanted to upgrade to a newer model.
 Additionally, I still have an iMac from 2012 that runs smoothly today, nearly a decade later.
 Of course, the lifespan of an iMac can vary depending on various factors, but my experience has been that iMacs are a reliable and durable option that can last for many years with proper care and maintenance.

-How Long Will Apple Silicone (M1 or M2) iMacs last?
+How Long Will an iMac with Apple Silicone (M1 or M2) last?

 The new Apple Silicone iMacs, which were released in 2021, are still relatively new, and it’s hard to say for certain how long they will last.
-However, based on Apple’s track record with product longevity, it’s likely that these new iMacs will last just as long, if not longer, than their predecessors that ran on Intel chips.
+However, based on Apple’s track record with product longevity, it’s likely that these new iMacs will last up to 10 years if not longer than their predecessors that ran on Intel chips.
 Apple has a reputation for producing high-quality products that are built to last, and the new M1 or M2 iMacs are no exception.

 How Long Will an iMac Run The Latest MacOS?